CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the Mg isoelectronic sequence

 Spectral lines from the Mg-like sequence are useful for a wide range of diagnostics \citep[see, e.g. the review by][]{delzanna_mason:2018}.
 Among the most important ions in the sequence for solar physics are \ion{Fe}{xv} and \ion{Si}{iii}.
 For a discussion on \ion{Si}{iii} see \cite{delzanna_etal:2015_si_3}.

 For this sequence, we have adopted the collisional rates calculated by \cite{fernandez-menchero_etal:2014_mg-like} with the ICFT $R$-matrix codes for all the ions from $\mathrm{Al}^{+}$ to $\mathrm{Zn}^{18+}$.
-The target includes a total of 283 fine-structure levels in both the CI target and CC collision expansions, from the configurations $1\mathrm{s}^2\,2\mathrm{s^2p^6}\,3\{\mathrm{s,p,d}\}\,nl$ with $n=4,5$, and $l=0 - 4$.
-The levels above the ionization threshold have not been included, as proper treatment would require an extended two-ion model, which is left for future updates.
+The target includes a total of 283 fine-structure levels in both the CI target and CC collision expansions, from the configurations $1\mathrm{s}^2\,2\mathrm{s^2p^6}\,3\{\mathrm{s,p,d}\}\,nl$ with $n=4,5$, and $l=0 - 4$. {For some ions listed below, levels above the ionization threshold have not been included}, as proper treatment would require an extended two-ion model, which is left for future updates.

 As in the case of the Be-like sequence, previous CHIANTI versions did not have atomic rates for many minor ions, and for the less important ones only had a very limited set of levels and DW CE rates.
 As shown in \cite{fernandez-menchero_etal:2014_mg-like}, significant differences with the DW rates are present.